Last year, I mistakenly ruined my Dahlias’ garden allowing frostbite. And the bigger pain hit my belly when I tried to plant Dahlias in the summer.

 - Maintain the soil slightly acidic at a pH level of 6.5 to 7.0.

 - When planting Dahlias tubers, ensure to keep the eyes of the tubers facing upwards with the crown buried under the soil.

-- Once you are ready to transplant the Dahlias outdoors, find a place where the sun shines for at least 6 – 8 hours a day.
+- Once you are ready to transplant the Dahlias outdoors, find a place where the sun shines for at least 6-8 hours daily.

 Though you can grow Dahlias indoors in containers, the best and ultimate environment for them is the garden or outside.

-With proper care and attention, you can enjoy colorful blooms of Dahlia earlier than others.
+With proper care and attention, you can enjoy the colorful blooms of Dahlia earlier than others.